-A root canal is a dental procedure to remove dead or dying nerve tissue and bacteria from inside a tooth.
+A root canal is a dental procedure to save a tooth by removing dead or dying nerve tissue and bacteria from inside a tooth.

 A dentist will use a topical gel and a needle to place numbing medicine (anesthetic) around the bad tooth.
 You may feel a slight prick when the needle is being inserted.